MattTheTekie/extras/firefox-extensions/firefox-new-tab-redirect/README.md

 About:

-Your own URL website will open in a New Tab.
+Your URL website will open in a New Tab.

-You need to enter your website URL address in the addon options, then this address will be opened every time when you press the "+" button for create New Tab (or Ctrl+T)
+You need to enter your website URL address in the addon options, then this address will be opened whenever you press the "+" button to create New Tab (or Ctrl+T)

 Notice:

 · Makes a small delay.
-· Broken functionality: when selected "Bookmarks Toolbar -> Only Show on New Tab" that not showing, because opened extension in new tab make redirect (creating a new tab) and immediately closed.
+· Broken functionality: when selecting "Bookmarks Toolbar -> Only Show on New Tab" that not showing, because opened extension in the new tab make a redirect (creating a new tab) and immediately closed.
 One solution: Bookmarks Toolbar -> Always Show.
 · How it works: when you open a new tab, the extension tab creates a new tab with your website address and closes the current one (redirect)

 · main code: